Computer Science

 • MET CS 781: Advanced Health Informatics

-This course presents the details of information processing in hospitals, hospital information systems (HIS), and more broadly health information systems.
-It presents the architecture, design, and user requirements of information systems in health care environment.
-It focuses on Information Technology aspects of Health Informatics specifically addressing the design, development, operation, and management of HIS.
-The first part of this course covers the introductory concepts including information processing needs, and information management in health care environment.
-The second part covers detailed description of HIS including hospital process modeling, architecture, quality assessment, and applicable tools.
-The final part of the course covers management of HIS and related issues and extension of this topic to other health care organizations.
-The course will have a term project providing students a hands-on experience in design and research of HIS.
-Prereq: MET CS 580; or instructor's consent.
+Prerequisites: MET CS 580 or consent of instructor.
+This course studies health care data and information, health care information systems (HCIS), and explores the challenges of managing information technology (IT).
+You will learn the architecture, design, and user requirements of information systems in health care, with a focus on IT aspects of Health Informatics, specifically the design, development, operation, and management of HCIS.
+The first part of the course introduces foundational concepts, including information processing needs and information management in health care environments.
+Next, you will engage in a detailed examination of HCIS, including hospital process modeling, architecture, quality assessment, and applicable tools.
+The course concludes by addressing the management of HCIS and related issues, and the extension of these topics to other healthcare organizations.
+Throughout the course, you will gain hands-on experience by participating in a term project focused on HCIS research and development.

 • MET CS 782: IT Strategy and Management